Office for Teaching, Education and Research

 - Cover letter detailing responses to the following questions:

 - What research background do you have, if any?
 (Note: a lack of research experience may not exclude you from the internship opportunity.)

 - How do you think this internship will help you achieve your career goals?

 - The names and email address of 1 reference.

 - We will contact your reference directly if your application proceeds to the interview stage of our application process.
 References will likely be contacted at the end of March or in early April.

 Choose your preferred project(s):

-- Provide the name of your top three projects for the internship, selected from this list.
-(Available on 1/1/2021)
+- Provide the name of your top three projects for the internship and why you chose those projects.

 - February 1: Applications open.

 - February 15 - April 15: Applications Reviewed & Selections Made